iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

 - **TCO (Total Cost of Ownership):** the total cost over time (licenses + infrastructure + support + change + exit), not only the purchase price.
 - **ADR (Architecture Decision Record):** a short document that records a technical decision, why it was made, trade-offs, and rollout plan.
 - **PoC (Proof-of-Concept):** a time-boxed experiment to validate key assumptions before full implementation.
+- **Freeze window (change freeze):** a period where non-critical changes are paused to reduce production risk during peak traffic.
+- **Canary release:** releasing to a small percentage of traffic first to validate stability before wider rollout.
+- **Feature flag:** a switch that enables/disables functionality without redeploying code.
+- **Observability:** the ability to understand system health using logs/metrics/traces and dashboards/alerts.

 </details>